ccatto/cattoGitNotes/CattoGitNotes.md

     # some ASCII art
     git log --graph --oneline --decorate --all

-    # search - need beter examles for this flag
+    # search - need better examples for this flag
     git log -S

     git log --all --simplify-by-decoration